WBE

 Intercollegiate Wine Business Invitational

-Welcome to the 2024 Intercollegiate Wine Business Invitational, brought to you by Tim Hanni, MW, Danni Lin, and Chris Cutler Wine Business Education.
-This is the seventh year of the competition pitting teams of wine and hospitality students from around the world against each other to compete for the best proposal!
+Welcome to the 2025 Intercollegiate Wine Business Invitational, brought to you by Tim Hanni, MW, Danni Lin, and Chris Cutler Wine Business Education.
+This is the eighth year of the competition pitting teams of wine and hospitality students from around the world against each other to compete for the best proposal!
 New guidelines are detailed below to ensure that students are focused on gaining an understanding and proficiency for the fundamentals of the wine industry from grape to glass.
-These fundamental are crucial for students as it equips them with the essential skills and knowledge needed to succeed in both career and entrepreneurial pursuits, enabling them to make informed decisions, manage resources effectively, and navigate the complexities of the business world.
+These fundamentals are crucial for students as they equip them with the essential skills and knowledge needed to succeed in both wine industry career and entrepreneurial pursuits, enabling them to make informed decisions, manage resources effectively, and navigate the complexities of the wine business world.

 HOW IT WORKS

-1. Register Your Team (as whole class or groups of 5-6 students).
+1. Register Your Team (as whole class working as one team or break your class into groups of 5-6 students).

-2. Assign Team Roles & Responibilities Project Lead, Winemaker, Marketing, Sales, Finance, etc.
+2. Assign Team Roles & Responibilities determine your team roles, such as project Lead, Winemaker, Marketing, Sales, Finance, etc.

 6. Awards Announced and Grades Provided to the Team instructors!

-August 15 - Pre Launch - Links, instructions, timeline, grading criteria and expectations available on IWBI website.
+August 17 (Monday) - Pre Launch Perios - Links, instructions, timeline, grading criteria and project expectations available on IWBI website.
 Complete Registrations, finalize teams, ideas, biz plan template and rules.
 Each school to determine specific launch day according to their course schedule.

-September 15 - IWBI Launch - User and Admin access to WBE Financial Workbooks
+September 15 (Monday) - Official IWBI Program Launch - User and Admin access to WBE Financial Workbooks

-December 6 - Announcement of awards and return of project scores for grading to faculty (project grades can be provided earlier if needed to accommodate school course schedules).
+November 28 (Friday) - Announcement of awards and return of project scores for grading to faculty (project grades may be provided earlier if needed to accommodate school course schedules).

 EACH TEAM SUBMITS: